Resume Tips

 Final Checklist: Project Manager Resume

-1. Quantified Achievements: Every bullet includes metrics ($, %, time, team size)
+1. Quantified Achievements: Every bullet includes metrics ($, percentage, time, team size)

 2. Methodologies Highlighted: Agile, Scrum, Waterfall, etc. explicitly mentioned